-The program was constructed to help conscientious contractors make right on any oversights.
-As a result, while a contractor is a participant in the VDP, they will be exempt from enforcement and will be able to review, declare and make compliant all identified non-compliant work.
+The program was constructed to help conscientious contractors correct any of their oversights.
+As a result, while a contractor is an active participant in the VDP, they will be exempt from enforcement and will be able to review, declare, and make compliant all regulated non-compliant work.

 The VDP was not, however, designed to enable negligent parties to circumvent enforcement when they are caught.

 In recent years Technical Safety BC has become ever more sophisticated at identifying and locating work that has been conducted outside of the safety system.
-We have the technology, the expertise, and relationships with local municipalities to identify contractors who are failing to fulfill their legal responsibilities.
+We have the technology, methodology, and the expertise to identify contractors who are failing to fulfill their legal responsibilities.

-For these contractors it is not a question of if they will be caught, but when.
-That’s why the VDP provides an opportunity to set things right before facing enforcement.
+For these non-compliant contractors it is not a question of if they will be caught, but when.
+This VDP provides contractors the opportunity to change their behaviour so they do not end up receiving enforcement action.

 How to apply

 Contractors interested in the Voluntary Disclosure Program can easily apply online.

 If accepted into the program, they must then perform a self-audit of all regulated work for the previous two years and then rectify all non-compliances.